Ripon Wrongful Death Lawyer

 - Putative Spouse (someone who was not legally married to the decedent but has the belief that a marriage was entered in good faith)

-- Minor children (any child who lived in the decedent’s home for 180 days before the death if the decedent provided at least 50% support)
+- Minor children (any child who lived in the decedent's home for 180 days before the death of the decedent provided at least 50% support)

 While money cannot truly compensate you for the death of your loved one, your recovery can ease the financial sufferings that result from the loss.
-Surviving family members of a decedent may be entitled to the following:
+Surviving family members of a decedent may be entitled to the full ing:

 - Funeral and burial expenses